MujtabaHussein/MujtabaHussein/README.md

 ### Hey there 👋
 ### My name is Mujtaba and it's good to see you here

-- 🔭 I’m currently working on some HTML and CSS plus JS projects
+- 🔭 I’m currently working on some HTML and CSS and JS projects
-- 🌱 I’m currently learning JS and HTML/CSS
+- 🌱 I’m currently learning JS

 ### Tools I'm that I'm using: